Last Update: May 2020

 Launching in 2011 American Horror Story did not disappoint legions of horror fans.
 Its first series delightfully wrapping the audience in a classic haunted house tale.
 While equally taking the genre in new a direction with darkly delicious humour, gore, social commentary and truly divine performances.
 Creating a horror universe that expanded from season to season, while allowing its cast to embody a variety of roles.
 And it is the cast and deliciously dark writing that keeps audiences coming back to Murphy and Falchuk’s world of pain.
 And while some seasons shine more than others, with Asylum remaining the pinnacle of American Horror Story’s journey so far.
 It continues to be a must-see TV event of the Halloween season.

 5 Seasons (62 Episodes)

-Netflix quickly capitalised on the growing success of Breaking Bad particularly in international markets.
+Netflix quickly capitalised on the growing success of Breaking Bad, particularly in international markets.
 In part helping the streaming service to become the juggernaut of TV drama we now recognise.
 While also encouraging audiences to indulge in TV.
-Forgoing the weekly episodes seen in the past, and digesting as much of a series as they could in single weekend.
+Forgoing the weekly episodes seen in the past, and digesting as much of a series as they could in a single weekend.

 But aside from the monumental impact Breaking Bad had on global viewing.
-It was also an exceptional drama, playing on the mid life desire to throw everything away and try something new.
+It was also an exceptional drama, playing on the mid-life desire to throw everything away and try something new.
 While equally reflecting the cost of doing so through the eyes of a family, community and unlikely friendship.
 Ultimately delivering a drama/thriller that continues to engage and enthral.
 As it navigates the treacherous path of people who wish they could be someone and something else.

 United Kingdom/USA 2019 (HBO/Sky)